Chasingpy/IMS-automation-test-bed/README.md

 ## Instruction
 In this section, we give guidance on how to use the code to realize automation.
-### Codec Parameter effect study
+### Codec Parameter Effect Study
 - For the first step, please download **Parameter.py、ffmpeg tool and model folder** as preparation.
 Please put all the document including your tested videos under the same path.
 - Run the **Parameter.py** and follow the instructions to provide information about your tested codec and video contents.
-As for the video resolution, please enter format like "1920*1080"
+As for the video resolution, please enter format like "1920*1080".

 - After enter details about tested codec and video sequences, you will be asked which parameter you would like to test.
 Please enter your choice with a number.